 However, using social media to reach your target audience and converting them into customers is a bit more complicated.

-The key to successfully integrating social media and strengthening your web presence is to choose wisely based on where your target audience is most likely to be and work relationships with people that connect with you.
+The key to successfully integrating social media into your marketing channels and strengthening your web presence is to choose wisely.
+Not all social media platforms will work for your business.
+Find out where your target audience is most likely to be and work relationships with people that connect with you.

 Local Listings and Directories